msxenon/flutter_reference/README.md

 # Additional Questions
 -Whats the different between dependencies and dev_dependencies in pubspec.yaml?
 -mention a couple of testing procedures in dart / flutter !
+-have you used DataClasses in dart ? how do you create them?
+-tell us about what is functional programming and how to use it in dart?